BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 13. Test for insecure password policies (e.g., weak password requirements).

-14. Verify that error messages do not provide too much information about the failure (e.g., "Invalid username" instead of "Invalid username and password").
+14. Verify that error messages do not reveal unnecessary information (e.g., “Invalid username or password” instead of specifying which one failed).

-15. Evaluate the system's compliance with relevant security standards (e.g., OWASP Top Ten).
+15. Evaluate the system’s compliance with relevant security standards such as OWASP Top Ten.

-5. How to test SQL Injection on Login Page
+5. How to Test SQL Injection on a Login Page

-SQL Injection is when malicious SQL code is inserted into input fields or data inputs of a web application to destroy your database.
-This is one of the most common web hacking techniques currently, although it has been around for more than 2 decades.
+SQL Injection occurs when malicious SQL code is inserted into a web application’s input fields to manipulate or damage the database.
+It remains one of the most common web hacking techniques, even decades after its discovery.

 query = "SELECT * FROM users WHERE username='" + username + "' AND password='" + password + "'"